stonepros/stone/doc/dev/developer_guide/running-tests-in-cloud.rst

 -----------------------------------

-The `teuthology framework`_ and ``ceph-workbench ceph-qa-suite`` are versatile tools that automatically provision Ceph clusters in the cloud and run various tests on them in an automated fashion.
+The `teuthology framework`_ and ``ceph-workbench ceph-qa-suite`` are versatile tools that automatically provision Stone clusters in the cloud and run various tests on them in an automated fashion.
 This enables a single engineer, in a matter of hours, to perform thousands of tests that would keep dozens of human testers occupied for days or weeks if conducted